 - Composite Character: Though he bears the name Lonnie Machin, this version of the character draws much of his personality from Ulysses Armstrong, the second Anarky.

 - Confusion Fu: The reason Anarky is so difficult to fight.
 He is dangerously chaotic and unpredictable with both his choice of weapons and his fighting style.
-While he doesn't measure up in skill to the seasoned martial artists of Team Arrow, he is able to still get the drop on them by first brandishing a flamethrower, followed by jis trademark stun staff/nun-chuck.
+While he doesn't measure up in skill to the seasoned martial artists of Team Arrow, he is able to still get the drop on them using his unexpected arsenal including first brandishing a flamethrower, followed by his trademark stun staff/nun-chuck.
 However once his tricks have been seen, Thea takes him down with ease.
 Then there's his Kansas City Shuffle which constantly keeps him out of Team Arrow's radar.

 - Demoted to Extra: He went from a recurring villain in Season 4 to the Starter Villain of Season 5 who has not appeared since.